zkiu/Task-Tracker/README.md

 --- Current to-do as of 2020-11-15:
 DashboardPage - implement query and sort
-TaskForm - create layout, when creating new task -> create a new initial comment TasksList - change colour of items in task list based on priority General - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields
+TaskForm - when creating new task -> create a new initial comment TasksList -
+General - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields
 Feature - when archiving a task, it gets move to a different collection, so as searching the task collection is faster firebase - update security rules